Small Laundry Room Makeovers: 15 Real-Life Stackable Setups

 3. The Light-Filled Layout: Corner Counter + Natural Window Light

 The creamy raised-panel cabinets on the left wall soften the gray and keep things from feeling too industrial.
-A small wall shelf with hooks between the cabinet and the counter handles belts and delicates that can’t go in the dryer.
+A small wall shelf with hooks between the cabinet and counter handles belts and delicates that can’t go in the dryer.

 4. The Classic Combo: Oak Cabinets + Wall-Mounted Hanging Rod